HuakunShen/ultimate-tauri-template/README.md

 ## Features

+### Platform

+#### Windows

+- [x] Increased stack size
+    Windows by default has a small stack size of 1MB.
+As more plugins and rust code are added, you may encounter stack overflow.
+This is fixed by increasing the stack size to 8MB (default of Mac and Linux).
+Settings are in `.cargo/config.toml`.

 ### Server

 I sometimes need to implement apps that need to communicate with other apps in the same local network, or from localhost.
 This must be done with a server.